diodz/chile-middle-income-trap/README.md

 # Another case of the middle-income trap: Chile, 1900-1939

+## Forthcoming: Revista de Historia Económica

 **Authors: Cristián Larroulet, Juan Pablo Couyoumdjian, Diego A. Díaz**

- Source code for article to be published in Revista de Historia Económica.
+ Source code for article.

  Correct citation to be updated when published.